Hobbing: History

+Christian Schiele of Lancaster, England patented the hobbing machine in 1856.
+It was a simple design, but the rudimentary components are all present in the customary patent drawings.
+The hob cutting tool and the gear train to provide the appropriate spindle speed ratio are clearly visible.
+Knowledge of hobbing within the watchmaking trade likely precedes his patent.
+The next major step forward was in 1897, when Herman Pfauter invented a machine that could cut both traditional “spur” gears and helical gears, driving production further forward.

 Process

-Hobbing uses a hobbing machine with two skew spindles.
-One spindle is mounted with a blank workpiece and the other holds the hob.
-The angle between the hob's spindle (axis) and the workpiece's spindle varies depending on the type part being manufactured.
+Hobbing can create gears that are straight, helical, straight bevel, faced, crowned, wormed, cylkro and chamfered.
+A hobbing machine uses two skew spindles.
+One is mounted with a blank workpiece and the other holds the cutter (or “hob”).
+The angle between the hob's spindle (axis) and the workpiece's spindle varies depending on the type of part being manufactured.
 For example, if a spur gear is being produced, the spindle is held at the lead angle of the hob, whereas if a helical gear is being produced, the held at the lead angle of the hob plus the helix angle of the helical gear.
-The hobbing features for gears are straight, helical, straight bevel, face, crowned, worm, cylkro and chamfering.
 The speeds of the two spindles are held at a constant proportion determined by the number of teeth being cut into the blank; for example, for a single-threaded hob with a gear ratio of 40:1 the hob rotates 40 times to each turn of the blank, producing 40 teeth in the blank.
-If the hob has multiple threads, the speed ratio is be multiplied by the number of threads on the hob.
+If the hob has multiple threads, the speed ratio is multiplied by the number of threads on the hob.
 The hob is then fed up into the workpiece until the correct tooth depth is obtained.
 To finish the operation, the hob is fed through the workpiece parallel to the blank's axis of rotation.

 Often during mass production, multiple blanks are stacked using a suitable fixture and cut in one operation.

 For very large gears, the blank may be preliminarily gashed to a rough shape to make hobbing more efficient.